apache/flink-kubernetes-operator/docs/content/docs/custom-resource/job-management.md

 At the moment deployment is considered unhealthy when Flink's restarts count reaches `kubernetes.operator.cluster.health-check.restarts.threshold` (default: `64`) within time window of `kubernetes.operator.cluster.health-check.restarts.window` (default: 2 minutes).

+## Restart failed job deployments

+The operator can restart a failed Flink job.
+This could be useful in cases when the job main task is able to reconfigure the job to handle these failures.

+When `kubernetes.operator.job.restart.failed` is set to `true` then at the moment when the job status is set to `FAILED` the kubernetes operator will delete the current job and redeploy the job using the latest successful checkpoint.

 ## Application upgrade rollbacks (Experimental)

 The operator supports upgrade rollbacks as an experimental feature.